Stuttering is a speech disorder. It’s also called stammering or diffluent speech. It’s characterized by:

 Parents can also use therapeutic techniques to help their child feel less self-conscious about stuttering.
 Listening patiently is important, as is setting aside the time for talking.
 A speech therapist can help parents learn when it’s appropriate to correct a child’s stuttering.

 Electronic devices may be used to treat stuttering.
-One type encourages children to speak more slowly by playing back a distorted recording of their voice when they speak quickly.
+One type encourages children to speak more slowly by playing back an altered recording of their voice when they speak quickly.
 Other devices are worn, like hearing aids, and they can create distracting background noise that’s known to help reduce stuttering.
-Over time this type of device may become less effective.

 There are no medications that have been proven to reduce stuttering episodes.
 Alternative therapies like acupuncture, electric brain stimulation, and breathing techniques also don’t appear to be effective.